 London may be one of the most expensive cities to live in, but it’s one of the best places if you’re looking for thrifty fun.
 The Crystal Palace Festival is one of the biggest free events in the capital…and it isn’t just a music festival.
 You’ll be treated to theatrical and spoken word performances, a huge maze, stand up comedy, wellbeing workshops, arts and crafts, talks and tours and dance acts, to name but a few!

 This wouldn’t be a ‘top free festivals’ list without mentioning the Notting Hill Carnival!
-With over 2 million people attending last year, the event celebrates Caribbean culture through music, storytelling, comedy, theatre, poetry and more.
+Attracting over 2 million people last year, the event celebrates Caribbean culture through music, storytelling, comedy, theatre, poetry and more.
 Notting Hill Carnival brings entire communities together and is easily one of the most vivid and enchanting festivals out there!
 Sunday is traditionally ‘family day’ and the following Monday is usually reserved for those who like more of a wilder party!